joseph-flinn/site/frontend/src/lib/posts/e2m-marbles.md

+---
-!! title: Engineer to Manager - Marbles & Leadership Capital !! slug: e2m-marbles
+title: Engineer to Manager - Marbles and Leadership Capital
+slug: e2m-marbles
-!! published: 2023-12-03
+published: 2023-12-03
+description: >
-!! description: Two weeks into my new career as a people manager, I had to make one of the toughest choices that I have had to make as a leader: deliver business value or build team trust
+  Two weeks into my new career as a people manager, I had to make one of the toughest choices that I have had to make as a leader: to deliver business value or build team trust
 ---

 A few years ago, I became the first DevOps Engineer at my current company.
 I was excited about the